Left-symmetric Superalgebras on Special Linear Lie Superalgebras: Introduction

 \subsection{{Acknowledgments}}

 I. D. thanks the NSFC (No. 11301061) for supporting his visit to the Northeast Normal University, China and R.Z. thanks the China Scholarship Council for overseas scholarships for supporting her visit to Queen's University, Canada.
 Research was partially supported by an NSERC Discovery Grant.
+We thank the anonymous referee for their thoughtful remarks.